 Just as Falke changed the face of textiles, hosiery, and clothing with their founding around the turn of one century, they take their efforts to a new level at the turn of another.
 In the first few years, Falke undergoes more rapid change than ever before.

 Now came one of their largest and most important acquisitions.
 In 2008, Falke acquired Burlington, a colossus in the world of fashion.
 The Burlington group has many brands under it, and Falke purchased the entire umbrella company and its patents and trademarks.
-This means that so many Burlington products are now made to Falke standards, and their favourite designers have raised the quality for so many people.
+This means that so many Burlington products carry the Falke standards, and their favourite designers have raised the quality for so many people.

 From 2011 to 2015, Falke has both expanded and concentrated on really technical products.
 They have opened more flagship stores in Ascona and Zurich, Switzerland, and a new manufacturing location in Serbia.
 As for technically brilliant products, they fitted the German national ski teams from their ever-improving Ergonomic Sport System and has expanded their activewear to include Falke Impulse Running that aids performance and prevents injury through its unique silicone nub linings that help blood flow.
 They have even taken their support tights to a new level.
 Introducing support items for men and a new line of support tights for women, putting what they have learned in the world of sports to the test.

 Epilogue – What is Next For Falke Tights?

 For the past couple of years, Falke has continued to go from strength the strength.
 They have new and amazing support tights, incredibly comfy new natural fibre tights, and are working on making their tights more eco-friendly and more ethical too.
 The future is very bright for Falke hosiery and their fans.
 We are just as excited to see what they do next as you are.

 I love tights and I love Falke products, they are one of the very best.